ishworthapa/graphd/README.md

-# graphd
+# graphd version 2.0
-Graph database for multi-omics data
+Graph database for multi-omics data (version 2.0)

+If you are looking for previous version (v1.0) that appeared in ICCABS 2019, please [click here](https://github.com/ishworthapa/graphd/releases).

 # Steps for populating the database and running the server
 1. Change the directory